Beat It: Year-end charts

+Certifications

 "Eat It" parody

 In 1984, American parodist "Weird Al" Yankovic released his parody song "Eat It".
 Yankovic recorded the song with Jackson's permission.
-The song's music video mocked the "Beat It" short film scene-for-scene, with Yankovic mimicking Jackson's dance moves in a clumsy fashion.
+The song's music video followed the "Beat It" short film scene-for-scene, with Yankovic mimicking Jackson's dance moves in a clumsy fashion.
 Jackson received royalties as Jackson was listed as co-writer of "Eat It".